arogozhnikov/arogozhnikov.github.io/_posts/2020-10-01-dont-write-cli.markdown

 They work well only when you can decompose things into simpler components 'each doing one job'.
 Before writing CLI, it is thus important to know what is the functionality your project provides and how it may change in a year or two.
-It is very easy to add CLI when the project is in it's initial stage &mdash; but as functionality grows, you'll find it exponentially harder to fit all knobs into CLI.
+It is very easy to add CLI when the project is in its initial stage &mdash; but as functionality grows, you'll find it exponentially harder to fit all knobs into CLI.

 Other programming interfaces survive growth quite easily.